mysokolsky/Go_Day03-1/README.md

 }
 ```

-Once again, provided cURL commands are just a reference for self-testing, this action should be performed by the Go program you write.
+Again, assuming the cURL commands are just a reference for self-testing, this action should be performed by the Go program you write.

 Now you have a dataset to upload.
-You should use [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/docs-bulk.html) to perform that.
-All existing Elasticsearch bindings provide wrappers for it, for example, [here is a good example](https://github.com/elastic/go-elasticsearch/blob/master/_examples/bulk/indexer.go) for an official client<!--- (keep in mind that you'll need to use client v7 for ES version 7.9, not v8)-->.
-There are also a couple of third-party clients, choose whichever you prefer.
+You should use the [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/docs-bulk.html) to do this.
+All existing Elasticsearch bindings provide wrappers for this, for example [here's a good example](https://github.com/elastic/go-elasticsearch/blob/master/_examples/bulk/indexer.go) for an official client<!--- (note that you need to use client v7 for ES version 7.9, not v8)-->.
+There are also a number of third-party clients, choose which you prefer.

-To check yourself, you may use cURL.
-So,
+To check yourself, you can use cURL.
+Like this:

 ```
 ~$ curl -s -XGET "http://localhost:9200/places"